Short overview of the reception system

 Nikola Kovačević

-According to CRM, in 2022 the total capacity of the 19 asylum and reception centres increased from 5,915 to 8,155 beds.
-Accordingly, the reception capacity is mostly measured in terms of available beds and not in accordance with certain standards, for instance, EUAA Guidelines,[2] or other standards developed by other bodies such as CPT,[3] or the CESCR.[4]
+Even though the official data of the CRM indicated that total capacities of all reception facilities were 8,155 in 2022, in 2023, the capacities outlined show more realistic picture – 5,625, plus additional 500 beds which can be secured in AC Bogovađa and RC Divljana.
+Thus, around 6,125 beds can be secured if needed.[3]
+In saying that, the reception capacity is mostly measured in terms of available beds and not in accordance with certain standards, for instance, EUAA Guidelines,[4] or other standards developed by other bodies such as CPT,[5] or the CESCR.[6]

-According to the Asylum Act, a foreigner obtains the status of asylum seeker only after they lodge an asylum application.[11]
-Prior to that, persons issued with registration certificates are not considered to be asylum seekers and thus are not entitled to rights and obligations envisaged in the Asylum Act, which encompass the right to accommodation.[12]
-Accordingly, even though the vast majority of foreigners were accommodated in asylum and reception centres in the course of 2022, they were not explicitly entitled to it under the Asylum Act, the Foreigners Act or any other law governing the field of asylum and migration.
+According to the Asylum Act, a foreigner obtains the status of asylum seeker only after having lodged an asylum application.[21]
+Prior to that, persons issued with registration certificates are not considered to be asylum seekers and thus are not entitled to rights and obligations envisaged in the Asylum Act, which encompass the right to accommodation.[22]
+Accordingly, even though the vast majority of foreigners were accommodated in asylum and reception centres in the course of 2023, they were not explicitly entitled to it under the Asylum Act, the Foreigners Act or any other law governing the field of asylum and migration.

-Hence, the vast majority of persons in need of international protection who have been transiting through the territory of the Republic of Serbia since 2008 have been in a legal limbo, deprived of any status, but provided with the existential minimum while in Serbia.
-In other words, their stay in Asylum and Reception Centres was rather tolerated than regulated by legal framework.
-Still, it is important to note that the final draft of Amendments to the Asylum Act intends to remedy this situation and recognises a new category of persons in need of international protection – persons issued with the registration certificate who did not lodge an asylum application and who will be afforded with the most of the material reception conditions.[13]
+Only 196 out of 108,808 foreigners detected by the CRM were officially entitled to stay in reception facilities, as they lodged asylum application or subsequent asylum application.
+This represents a continuation of the trend observed in previous years, which implies that the vast majority of persons in need of international protection who have been transiting through the territory of Serbia since 2008 have been in a legal limbo, deprived of any status, but provided with their minimum existential needs in Serbia.
+Their stay in Asylum and Reception Centres was tolerated – rather than regulated – by legal framework.
+Still, it is important to note that the final draft of Amendments to the Asylum Act intends to remedy this situation, as it recognises a new category of persons in need of international protection – persons issued with the registration certificate who did not lodge an asylum application and who will be afforded with most of the material reception conditions.[23]
+The election of the new Government in May 2024 can potentially bring those amendments to the Parliament’s agenda.

-Asylum seekers who are granted asylum are entitled to stay in asylum centres up to one year after their decision on asylum became final.[15]
+Asylum seekers who are granted asylum are entitled to stay in asylum centres up to one year after their decision on asylum became final or if they are provided with financial support they have to leave from the moment the support is granted.[24]
+In practice, most of these people already leave on their private address when they receive a positive decision.

 [1] Article 23 Asylum Act; Chapters II and III Migration Management Act.